 CyberGRX risk analysis now includes GDPR readiness questions around controller and processor requirements that will help organizations identify and confirm if they have the proper GDPR controls and security strategy in place.
 These questions cover the following areas:

 Privacy By Design | Data Minimization & Monitoring | Integrity & Accountability | Fairness & Accountability

 Privacy By Design | Data Minimization & Monitoring | Integrity & Accountability

 3. Develop a prioritized plan to address identified gaps and work with your third parties to mitigate them

-Our advanced analytics, dynamic stream of risk data and customer success team will help identify and prioritize any gaps, so you can create a strategy with your third parties to mitigate them in advance of May 25, 2018.
+Our advanced analytics, dynamic stream of risk data and customer success team will help identify and prioritize any gaps, so you can create a strategy with your third parties.